WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 ### Protecting

-**Summary:** Protecting is an Attribute Applier type action that applies a defense or absend attribute to another player.
+**Summary:** Protecting is an Attribute Applier type action that applies a defense or absence attribute to another player.
 Defenses/Absences affect the outcome of [Killing](#killing) abilities.

 **Attributes:** Protecting creates defense/absence attributes.
 Each defense/absence attribute stores several properties defining which killings they defend from.
 When a killing occurs, first defenses are filtered based on their properties to find which apply to the current killing.
 Then the killing ability checks for defense and absence attributes in the following order: Absence -> Active Defense -> Passive Defense -> Partial Defense -> Recruitment Defense.
 The first matching attribute that is found is used for the evasion.